NOTICE: Harsh language ahead!

 Before she passes out from breathing so much of that foul smell coming from the soil and the zombie, a small and gentle tornado appears below her face and graces her nose, mouth and lungs with purified air.

-Aya steps in between her friend and the zombie, then says "rest for as long as you need.
+Aya steps in between her friend and the zombie, and then says "rest for as long as you need.
 This bitch is mine now."

 Zombie Lily stands up again and glares, though is undoubtedly weaker, and struggles to keep steady on her rotten feet.